-You may first feel it when bending down to pick something up or possibly you experience it as early morning tightness that you really feelknee pain when sitting when you first get out of bed.
-But whenever it strikes your knee pain will undoubtedly grab your attention.
+You may first feel it when bending down to pick something up, or you may experience it as early morning tightness that you really feel when you first get out of bed.
+But whenever it strikes, your knee pain will undoubtedly grab your attention.
 The good news regarding knee pain is that it responds well to self-care measures.

 There are a number of elements that can place you at risk for knee pain.

-Overweight: If you weigh more than you should, you put more stress and pressure on your knee joints.
-In time this excess stress can cause discomfort.
+Higher Weight: If you weigh more than you should, you put more stress and pressure on your knee joints.
+In time, this excess stress can cause discomfort.

-Overuse: An inflammatory reaction can happen when a repeated activity causes a muscle to get fatigued.
+Overuse: An inflammatory reaction can happen when a repeated activity causes a muscle to fatigue.
 This inflammatory action can damage bordering tissue.
-This can be further intensified when you don’t give the knee sufficient time to totally recoup thereby making it vulnerable to re-injury.
+It can be further intensified when you don’t give the knee sufficient time to totally recoup, thereby making it vulnerable to re-injury.

 Absence of muscle stamina: Professionals site lack of stamina and flexibility as the leading cause of knee injury.
 Weak or limited muscles offer less support for the knee joint.